 The following figure shows the working process of the LLM-based intent recognition solution.

 You need to prepare training datasets for specific business scenarios based on data format requirements and data preparation strategies.
 You can also prepare business data based on data preparation strategies and use iTAG to label raw data.
-Then, you need to export labeling results and convert the labeling results into data in the format supported by QuickStart of Platform for AI (PAI) for subsequent model training.
+Then, you need to export labeling results and convert them into data formats supported by QuickStart of Platform for AI (PAI) for subsequent model training.

 Train and perform an offline evaluation on a model

 In QuickStart, you can train the Qwen1.5-1.8B-Chat model.
-After you train the model, you need to perform an offline evaluation on the model.
+After training the model, you need to perform an offline evaluation.

 Deploy and call a model service